mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ---

 ## 🧩 Final piece - The HiltViewModelFactory
-`HiltViewModelFactory` is a subclss of ViewModelFactory.
+`HiltViewModelFactory` is a subclass of ViewModelFactory.
 Responsibility of this class is to instantiate the given ViewModel.
 This block diagram explains the control flow

 ![image](https://user-images.githubusercontent.com/6584143/135831324-dce01038-9e08-4c5d-9481-93a0fa628623.png)